Skip to content

 A unique mental and physical health program for people ages 60 and over.

-Research confirms that regular physical activity can be as effective as antidepressants or cognitive-behavioural therapy for treating depression.
+Research has demonstrated that regular physical activity can be as effective as antidepressants or cognitive-behavioural therapy for treating depression.
 Fifty-five percent of patients with major depression who engage in regular physical activity benefit from a significant reduction in symptoms.

 The benefits of physical activity can increase when exercise is combined with mindfulness, a mental state of focused awareness on the present moment.
 Mindfulness helps people to calmly acknowledge and accept their emotions, thoughts, and sensations.
 Borrowed from Buddhist psychology, mindfulness is used in western psychiatry to help treat depression and anxiety, and to prevent relapse of major depression.